tivrfoa/tivrfoa.github.io/_posts/2025-11-22-should-you-use-Rust-unwrap.md

 This is like saying that a gun killed someone… It wasn’t the gun;
 it was the person who pulled the trigger.

+The Cloudflare developers certainly know about the risks of `unwrap`.
+The bug was probably caused by a failed assumption: the config file will fit in memory.

+And even if the developer didn't know that `unwrap` can panic:<br>
-We can’t blame a tool that is well-documented just because someone misused it.
+**We can’t blame a tool that is well-documented just because someone misused it.**

 From: [https://doc.rust-lang.org/std/option/enum.Option.html#method.unwrap](https://doc.rust-lang.org/std/option/enum.Option.html#method.unwrap)